EdwardBetts/FincLab/README.md

-Project FincLab
+FincLab
 ==

-The main purpose of the FincLab project is to backtesting investment strategies on equity data.
+The main purpose of the FincLab project is to back-test investment strategies in equity markets.

-**FincLab.py**: Fetches historical daily stock data of major stock exchanges in U.S., Australia and China using Yahoo!
+**FincLab.py**: Fetches historical stock daily data of major stock exchanges in U.S., Australia and China via Yahoo!
 YQL.
-- YQL has the advantage of high customizability, and theoretically can be used to download any data from Yahoo! (e.g. news events related to a company and industry classification).
-Other tools that utilises CSV api or Charts api cannot achieve this.
+- YQL has the advantage of high customizability.
+Theoretically it supports downloading most data from Yahoo! (e.g. news events and industry classifications), a benefit that other APIs, such as the CSV or the Charts API, cannot achieve.
-- I can send more frequent YQL queries by appropriately authenticating my requests (up to 100,000 requests per day).
-Large usage quota is useful to brute force the possible symbols of all stocks in U.S.
+- I can send more YQL queries after completing the authenticating process (20,000 requests per hour capped at 100,000 per day compared to 2000 per hour via public API).
+Note I can easily inflate request quota by rotating Yahoo accounts.
+Large usage quota is useful when using brute force to find possible symbols of all stocks in U.S.

-**Back-testing**: A back-testing platform to explore investment strategies and to simulate investment returns using historical data.
+**Back-testing**: A platform that aggregates historical data to explore investment strategies..
-- Each quantitative model is implemented in individual IPython notebooks for visualisation.
+- Each quantitative model is implemented in an individual IPython notebook.
-- Markdowns and visuals are removed when an investment strategy is called by FincLab.
+- Markdowns and visuals are removed when executing an investment strategy during back-testing.
-- Back-testing results and portfolio components are summarized and emailed to the end-user.
+- Results and portfolio components are summarized and emailed to the end-user.

-**Real-time Trading**: This part is left out for future developement - the real-time trading integration with multiple financial brokers to engage with trading in multiple markets.
+**Real-time Trading**: This part is left out for future developement - real-time trading integration with multiple financial brokers.
-- Real-time monitor prices of stocks in the portfolio.
-Send email to / call the end-user if extreme movements occur (e.g. price dropped from the local maximum by 5%).
+- Real-time monitors prices of portfolio assets.
+If observed extreme movements, send email / make a call to the end-user.

 ## To-do list
+- [ ] Get company info: symbol, name (CN/EN), industry.
+Store in a cross-sectional data table.
+- [ ] Make yql_auth.py to solely return the URL strings.
+Use other classes to complete download tasks.
+- [ ] Sequentially fetch histoical prices of all A shares using Pandas datareader.
+- [ ] Add a counter in the fetching process to track number of requests sent within an hour.
+- [ ] Automatically swtich from pandas datareader to my own yql downloader when exceeding the hourly requests limit.
+- [ ] To include a pause command in .get() to avoid Yahoo penalty.
+- [ ] To save responses in Pandas.DataFrame rather than json.
 - [ ] To find out the naming rules for stock IDs in China.
 Use bruteforce to find out all of the IDs, including both listed and unlisted stocks.
 - [ ] For all other stock exchanges, gather their IDs from the Excel sheet available on internet.
 - [ ] Trace number of queries sent every hour and every day.
 Delay query to the following hour once approached the quota limit.